JKSH/LQ-Bindings/docs/installation.md

 * _lq-dev*.zip_ goes into your LabVIEW installation folder (for example, _C:\Program Files (x86)\National Instruments\LabVIEW 2016\\_)
 * _lq-runtime*.zip_ goes into the Program Files folder (for example, _C:\Program Files (x86)\\_)

-A proper MSI installer is planned for future releases.